chadblack/2024Film/docs/assignments.md

 ### In-Class Writing (25%)

+Some classes during some weeks will start with a short in-class writing in response to readings or films.
+The lowest two scores will be dropped, and account for your acceptable number of absences.

 ### Theory Paper (15%)

+Students will write a theoretical analysis of The Shining as a way of developing their theory of psychoanalysis and horror.

 ### Individual/Group Project (25%)

+Students as either individuals or in groups will present on a film of their own choosing, analyzing that film with the approach we develop over the course of the semester.
+Instructions for this project are available [here](https://chadblack.net/2024Film/resources/Film%20Presentation%20Project/).

 ### Take-Home Final (25%)

+Students will write a take-home final paper due at our normally scheduled exam time, in response to a prompt provided by Dr. Black.

 ### Self Evaluation and Class Engagement (10%)